Skip to main content

 If Dynamic Batching is negatively impacting performance or resulting in distortions in the final image, it is recommended to turn it off.

-Please report any issues with Dynamic Batching to our support team via Creative Suite Intercom.
+Please report any issues with Dynamic Batching to our support team via Unity Playworks Intercom.

 User Guide